Introduction

 Definition of Screw Measurements

-Screw measurements usually consist of two main dimensions:
+Screw measurements primarily encompass two key dimensions:

 Nominal vs Actual Length

-- Nominal Length: This is the standard measurement used for categorizing screws.
-It includes both length and diameter but doesn’t always specify details like threading.
+- Nominal Length: This is a standard measurement used for categorizing screws, encompassing both length and diameter, but often lacking specific details like threading.

 How to Measure Screw Length Accurately